What’s the point of writing a blog?

 - Selling online classes: If you want to teach your own classes, writing blog content around the lessons you offer can help generate more interest.
 If you provide a little information for free and readers like it, they may be more inclined to pay for more intensive lessons.

 3. You can create longer-lasting content that will drive traffic to your website.

 Getting recognized online as an artist is hard.
 Social media posts only live for so long before they fizzle out.
 You have to constantly promote yourself across different platforms to get eyes on your artwork.
 It’s exhausting.
 And if you pay for advertisements and promotions to get your work in front of people, it’s expensive.

 One trick is to create content that includes common things people will search for.
 Right now, if you search for “How to grow an Instagram following as an artist” on Google, you’ll find a link for my website on the first page of results.
 This doesn’t happen immediately after you post new content.
-Blogging requires patience, but I find it’s worth it to keep creating this content.
+Blogging requires patience and smart SEO strategies, but I find it’s worth it to keep creating this content.

 There are many topics you can write about, but always connect your content with your main goal (selling art, growing a following, getting consulting clients, etc.).

 What do you need to start a blog?